duongnx03/duongnx03.github.io/_posts/2022-10-10-Linked-List.md

-# Data Structures: Linked List
+# Data Structures: Linked List and Doubly Linked lis
+## A. Linked List
 ## I. Conceptual
 ### What is a linked list?